What is a Daily Huddle?

-The Daily Huddle is a structured meeting with the goal of coordinating tasks and communicating information with the project team in a near-term scope.
-The meeting is usually brief, informal, but frequent – often daily.
+The Daily Huddle is a structured meeting to coordinate tasks and communicate information with the project team in a near-term scope.
+The meeting is usually brief, informal, but frequent, often daily.
 This technique is used for communicating and for the project team’s everyday meeting process to accomplish workers’ involvement.

 The daily huddle is a short, daily meeting to convey information updates, confirm or coordinate daily tasks, and to identify and resolve issues.